-Please see the Proposed Ste Plan to see the buffering and landscaping proposed.
-We remain open to further enhacements to better harmonize with neighboring properties.
+Please see the Proposed Ste Plan and the Buffering Plan previously submitted to see the buffering and landscaping proposed.
+We remain open to further enhancements to better harmonize with neighboring properties.

 6.5.2.4 The building site and roadway design will harmonize with the existing topography and conserve natural surroundings and vegetation to the greatest practical extent such that filling, excavation and earth moving is kept to a minimum;